rikoimade/cond-cdvae/README.md

 `MODEL_PATH` will be the path to the trained model.
 All evaluation metrics will be saved in `eval_metrics.json`.

+## Results

+The trained model checkpoints of Cond-CDVAE-4M are and the predicted structures for boron, lithium, and silica are located at [release v1.0.0](https://github.com/ixsluo/cond-cdvae/releases/tag/v1.0.0)

 ## Authors and acknowledgements

 The software is primary written by Xiaoshan Luo based on [CDVAE](https://github.com/txie-93/cdvae).